 Main Subheading

 Android, being the open and versatile operating system it is, allows apps a certain degree of freedom to operate in the background.
 This functionality is intended to enhance user experience by enabling features like push notifications, location tracking for maps, music playback, and syncing data.
-However, not all apps use this privilege responsibly.
+Still, not all apps use this privilege responsibly.
 Some apps, especially those poorly coded or designed to constantly collect data, can relentlessly run in the background, draining your battery and slowing down your phone.
 Understanding why apps run in the background is the first step to effectively managing them.

 Comprehensive Overview